YIYIZH/trl/README.md

 # The Dual-use Dilemma in LLMs: Do Empowering Ethical Capacities Make a Degraded Utility?

 ## Official Implement of LibraAlign

 Our code is built upon TRL on a single GeForce RTX 3090.
+The oprating system is Ubuntu 20.04.6 LTS

 ## Installation
 ```bash
 pip install trl
 ```

-For more details, please refer to https://github.com/huggingface/trl.git.
+For more options, please refer to https://github.com/huggingface/trl.git.

 ## Quick Start